What is Team Drives?

 If your Team Drive is based around a project, once it’s complete, you can:

 - Change people’s access from Manager, Content manager, or Contributor to Commenter or Viewer access.

 - Add a status to the Team Drive name, such as [Archive].

 Now, the Team Drive is more like a repository than an active project folder.

 It’s best to request access to a Team Drive from the person who shared a link to the Team Drive.
 If they have Manager access, they can add you directly.
 And, the request for access won’t be sent to all members of the Team Drive with Manager access.

 Share Team Drive files with non-members

 You can share Team Drive files with non-members.

-Note: Your G Suite admin can disable this option.
+Note: Your G Suite admin or Managers of a Team Drive can disable this option for different Team Drives.